bluestatedigital/bsd-developer-docs/bsd-donate-api/README.md

 #### Quick_donate_enroll

-This API tokenizes the contributor information, enrolls the contributor to quick donate and returns constituent id and the user id.
-The constituent id is the contributor's unique id in our system.
+This API tokenizes the contributor information, enrolls the constituent into quick donate and returns constituent ID and the user ID.
+The constituent ID is the constituent's unique ID in our system.
-The user id is the login id that the contributor should use along with the password to sign in to the system.
+The user ID is the login ID that the constituent should use along with the password to sign in to the system.
+Typically the user ID is the constituent's email address that was provided for this API.

 * `/page/cde/Api/Quick_donate_enroll/v1`